Tochers/Tochers/README.md

 - 👋 Hi, I’m @Tochers, and I'm an accountant
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting data science projects
-- 📫 How to reach me ...

 <!---
 Tochers/Tochers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.